Getting started¶

 : The authorization code received in the callback.code_verifier

-: If PKCE was used in the authorization request, include thecode_verifier
+: When PKCE is used in the authorization request, include thecode_verifier

 used.